University of Washington Honors Program

-We welcome you to use these stats to better understand the UW Honors Program.
-We do our best to keep these stats and charts up-to-date and accurate.
-Please visit UW’s Student Data website to get official statistics about the University.
+We welcome you to use this information to better understand the UW Honors Program.
+We update the data annually, usually in November.
+Please visit UW’s Student Data website for statistics about the University.

-The charts in this section reflect the stats for students enrolled in Interdisciplinary, College, and Departmental Honors, unless noted otherwise.
+The charts in this section reflect information on students currently enrolled in Interdisciplinary, College, and Departmental Honors during the year noted, unless noted otherwise.

 Notes: See information about Federal Race/Ethnicity Category* below.